Emma Lewell: 2nd term (2015–2017)

-3rd term (2017-2019)
+3rd term (2017–2019)

 At the snap 2017 general election, Lewell was again re-elected with an increased vote share of 61.5% and an increased majority of 14,508.

 In November 2017 Lewell introduced a Private Members' Bill (under the Ten Minute Rule), the Food Insecurity Bill, "to require the Government to monitor and report on food insecurity and to make provision for official statistics on food insecurity".
 The bill was passed on 2 February 2018.

 In 2018, Lewell expressed concern about the large number of children in care; there were 75,420 children in care in England in March 2018, a rise of 4% from the year before.
 She said the rise was due to government cuts to support services like Sure Start, which could help children stay with their families.
 Lewell said, "The government is missing valuable opportunities to keep children in the care of their families.
 Not only does that add pressure to budgets already decimated by austerity, it also leaves children and their families with deep and enduring emotional scars".

 In October 2019, local party members voted to trigger a reselection contest.
 She vowed to fight the contest and branded those who voted against her as "bullies and tricksters".
-Due to the calling of the 2019 general election, the reselection process could not be completed in time and she was re-selected without a local party vote taking place.
+2019 general election.
+The reselection saw Emma Lewell lose her trigger ballot and was required to go through a full re-selection process in which other candidates would have been considered, but the process could not be completed in time since Prime Minister Johnson called a general election and she was re-imposed by the national party without a local party vote taking place.

-4th term (2019-2024)
+4th term (2019–2024)

 Lewell was again re-elected at the 2019 general election, with a decreased vote share of 45.6% and a decreased majority of 9,585.

 Lewell is opposed to COVID-19 vaccine passports and was one of eight Labour MPs who voted against their introduction as part of the government's 'Plan B' restrictions in December 2021.
 She was also one of 22 Labour MPs who voted against mandatory vaccination of NHS staff.

 In November 2022, Emma Lewell became a founder member of the Child of the North APPG; created to address the inequalities facing children across the North of England.

-5th term (2024-)
+5th term (2024–present)

 At the 2024 general election, Lewell was again re-elected with a decreased vote share of 41.1% and a decreased majority of 6,653.

+Lewell is on the of the Advisory Board of the foreign and defence policy think-tank Council on Geostrategy, and is enrolled on the Global Strategy Programme at the Royal College of Defence Studies, and on the Armed Forces Parliamentary Scheme.